Features of Corporate Issuers

 Corporations access capital financing through capital providers.
 These individuals and entities are willing to finance a company in return for the company’s issued securities.
 The issued securities raise two types of capital:

-• Ownership capital (equity): This is the money invested by a corporation’s owners in return for the company’s ownership (they become shareholders), hence entitled to receive profit distributions in terms of dividends.
+• Ownership capital (equity): This is the money invested by a corporation’s owners in return for the company’s ownership (they become shareholders).
+Hence, they are entitled to receive profit distributions in the form of dividends.

 • Borrowed capital (debt): Money borrowed from lenders (bondholders).
 The bondholders exchange their capital for issued debt securities with no ownership entitlement.